Rombauer wins Preakness Stakes

-(CNN)Rombauer, trained by Michael McCarthy and ridden by jockey Flavien Pratt, won the 146th Preakness Stakes on Saturday at Pimlico Race Course in Baltimore.
+(CNN)Rombauer, trained by Michael McCarthy and ridden by jockey Flavien Prat, won the 146th Preakness Stakes on Saturday at Pimlico Race Course in Baltimore.

 The horse put on a strong finish, passing Midnight Bourbon and Kentucky Derby winner Medina Spirit down the stretch, to comfortably win the race.
 The victory at the Preakness Stakes is the first for trainer McCarthy.